WerWolv/Documentation/pattern_language/core-language/data-types.md

 ### Enums

-Enums are datatypes that consist of a set of named constants of a specific size.
+Enums are a data type that consist of a set of named constants of a specific size.

 They are particularly useful for associating meaning to a value found in memory.
 Defining an enum works similar to other C-like languages.
 The first entry in the enum will be associated the value `0x00` and each following one will count up from there.
 If an entry has an explicit value assigned to it, every entry following it will continue counting from there.